dfgworm/Comparazer/README.md

 # Comparazer

 A spider-crawler written in Python with use of Scrapy and Spacy.
-It's main objective is to scrape a bunch of texts with a given thematic, for example "football players", extract names from it, then scrape sentiment on those names from internet and sort them by these sentiments.
+It's main objective is to scrape a bunch of texts with a given thematic, for example "football players", extract names from it, then scrape sentiment on those names from internet and compare names.
+Result is basically a list of 'best' football players.

 It's functionality is divided into 2 parts: Extractor and Affirmator.